itu-itis21-nguyen21/bioinformatics/README.md

 - Base recalibration: either included or not
 - Variant calling: either Somatic Sniper, Strelka2, or Mutect2

 We then analyzed and compared the variant set that each pipeline returns, using visualization tools (graphs, heatmaps, PCA) and statistical techniques (precision, recall, F1-score).
 The report contains a complete treatment of the results, analysis, and discussion.
 Interested readers can learn more about the project or access input data in the project description file.
+I also include the variant sets that the pipelines return in the VCF folder.

 **Key takeaways:**
 - Most variations in outputs, precision, recall, and F1 score can be attributed to variant calling algorithms.
 Among the three algorithms, Mutect2 has the best performance.